Vayyar watches over your smart home without using a camera

 Vayyar's sensors don't produce an ordinary picture.
 Instead, you'll see people on a grid, and Vayyar can track their breathing, as well as if they're sitting, standing or laying down.
 By monitoring breathing, Vayyar can send an alert if someone stops breathing.
 By monitoring whether you're laying down, Vayyar can know if someone took a fall.

 The tech company is rolling out two of these sensors this Spring.
 Both have the same features, the biggest difference will be size, resolution, and price.
-The smaller version will cost between $100 and $200 and is meant to monitor smaller spaces like a bedroom or bathroom.
+The smaller version will cost between $100 and $200 (converts to approximately £74, AU$128 and £148, AU$255) and is meant to monitor smaller spaces like a bedroom or bathroom.
 It can tell the difference between up to three people.
-The bigger sensor will sell for $200 to $300 and can track up to eight people.
+The bigger sensor will sell for $200 to $300 (converts to approximately £222, AU$383) and can track up to eight people.
 Vayyar is actually the name of the company.
-They haven't given either sensor an official name quite yet.
+They haven't given either sensor an official name yet.

 I had a chance to see Vayyar's sensor in action at CES, and it could indeed tell the difference between sitting, standing and laying down.
 The sensor itself looks quite plain -- it's essentially a white square you hang from your ceiling.
 Perhaps the simple design will help it blend in.